This post about Domains is second in a series about Building Your Site with WordPress.

 The reasons to own your own web properties are obvious, right?

-This is background information, but we've got to start somewhere.
-If you’re starting out, just know it pays to know how the pieces all fit together and some of the jargon as you build your digital property – your website.
+What follows is background information, but we've got to start somewhere.
+If you’re starting out, just know it pays to know how the pieces all fit together and some of the jargon as you build your digital home – your website.

 If you’re an intermediate or advanced user, hang on… it's always good to review the basics.

-Since the first thing people notice about your website is your domain name, be sure you’re choosing a good domain name.
+One of the first things people notice about your website is your domain name, be sure you’re choosing a good one.
 Choosing the right domain name for your business may make the difference between being profitable or not.

 Since it’s easier for humans to remember names vs. numbers, the Domain Name System (DNS) was created to link the domain name (words/letters) to an IP Address (numbers) so the website can be found on Web Servers at an Internet Host.